Sharp local well-posedness for quasilinear wave equations with spherical symmetry: Appendix: Proof of Morawetz type estimates, Lemma

 \subsection{Acknowledgment}

 The author would like to thank Sergiu Klainerman for stimulating discussions during the author's visits in the Spring of 2017 and Summer of 2018.
+He would also like to thank the annonymous referee for the careful reading and helpful comments.
 The author was supported in part by NSFC 11971428 and National Support Program for Young Top-Notch Talents.